 2. State your affiliations and put an emphasis on them

-Join as much organizations as you can and be active on them.
+Join as many organizations as you can and be active on them.
 They can level you up with loads of seminars.
-Plus, they keep you on track when it comes to new knowledge on writing industry.
+Plus, they keep you on track when it comes to new knowledge on the writing industry.
 Styles and trends keep changing, so they update you every once in a while.
 Your active affiliations will do the talking to the prospective firm.
 Probably, they knew what activities have you undergone under the interest group especially if it’s a national organization.